dpayne/cli-visualizer/README.md

 ### Gentoo

-Make sure to compile ncurses with tinfo flag, have clang and ccache installed on your Gentoo system.
+Make sure to compile `ncurses` with `unicode` flag, have fftw and cmake installed on your Gentoo system.

-	sudo USE="tinfo" emerge ncurses
+	sudo emerge fftw cmake
-	sudo emerge clang ccache
+	sudo USE="unicode" emerge ncurses

 ### Mac OS X

 Mac os x has a version of ncurses builtin, but a newer version is required.

-	brew install fftw
+	brew install fftw cmake
 	brew tap homebrew/dupes
 	brew install ncurses